How hard could it be to become a Qoo10 seller? If there are so people many doing it, you can do it too, right?

 Honestly speaking, it is not hard selling on Qoo10.
 What’s difficult is the process and effort needed to understand all the marketing tools and channels.

 Over the past two years, I have started to sell on Carousell, Shopee and Qoo10.
-The three platforms are different in their own ways and I find Qoo10 the most difficult to use.
+The three platforms are vastly different.
+I find that Qoo10 has the most difficult platform.

 Can you believe this?
 I have actually spent more than a week just to understand how Qoo10 works.
 I don’t have to use that amount of time to sell on Carousell and Shopee.
 Qoo10’s seller manual is so bad that you really don’t want to read them.

 I am not the best seller on Qoo10, of course.
 But I do feel that I have already known enough when it comes to using the platform.
 I strategize my product listing on Qoo10 and market my products to generate enough sales.

 Here are the things I wish I would know before I have signed up to become a seller on Qoo10.

 First, you can acquire a new Qoo10 account or use an existing Qoo10 account for the seller account.
 Then, you have to register that account as a Qoo10 seller.
 You can choose to register as an individual seller (with your real name) or a business owner.
 You do not need to have business license number to register as a business owner.

 However, you will need to upload your NRIC and bank statement to verify your identity and payout account.